Question about conducting a hypnotic age regression using the Affect Bridge Technique.

 Answered by Calvin D. Banyan, MA, CI, BCH

-One of the benefits of going through our NGH Hypnotherapy Certification program or our Advanced Hypnotherapy Certification is that we provide ongoing support for our graduates by encouraging them to call us with their questions or, email us.
+One of the benefits of going through our NGH Hypnosis Certification program or our Advanced Hypnosis Certification is that we provide ongoing support for our graduates by encouraging them to call us with their questions or, email us.
 We also have set up an e-mail group on Yahoo.
 This question comes from that email support group on Yahoo.

-Member of the 5-PATH Hypnotherapist Email Group on Yahoo
+Member of the 5-PATH Hypnotist Email Group on Yahoo

 I suppose that when you say that they can't "flesh out the scene" you mean that they are not revivifying it, (meaning for it to happen to them all over again).
-This is important because real hypnotherapeutic age regression therapy requires that the client be able to re-experience or relive the event (revivify).
+This is important because real hypnotic age regression work requires that the client be able to re-experience or relive the event (revivify).